lambdaclass/concrete/paper/evidence-carrying.typ

   caption: [Bounded-state composition theorem.
 Composes with `ring_push_zero_correct`: the post-push ring shape is exactly this contains-input.], )

 #emph[Honest scope.]
-The message format is a deliberately tiny illustrative shape, not a real protocol; the XOR-fold tag is a structural check, #emph[not] a MAC — an adversary can forge it trivially.
+The message format is a tiny illustrative shape, not a real protocol; the XOR-fold tag is a structural check, #emph[not] a MAC — an adversary can forge it trivially.

 == Bounded header validator